surishortlink/suri/README.md

 Suri is your own link shortener that's easily deployed as a static site.
 No server-side hosting, serverless cloud functions, or database necessary.
-Suri can be deployed to Vercel/Netlify for free in 60 seconds.
+Suri can be deployed to Vercel, Netlify, or Heroku for free in 60 seconds.

 Suri doesn't give a 💩 about "technically superior" `3xx` server redirects.
 Suri just wants you to finally use that domain you waste \$39/year on because you've